ashki23/module-projection/README.md

 This will create modulefiles under `/opt/spack/share/spack/lmod/linux-*-x86_64/Core/`.
 Here we keep hashes in the namesapce to prevent possible confilcts.
 Note that Lmod does not create modulefile for libraries listed under the `blacklist` which helps to exclude some modulefiles.
 Later we use `setup-modules.sh` to censor libraries by using wildcards.

 ## Project modulefiles
 Use `source setup-modules.sh` to project files.
-By default `setup-modules.sh` uses `/opt/modulefiles/` for modulepath.
-Modify `modulefiles` variable to change the path. `setup-modules.sh` does three tasks:
+By default `setup-modules.sh` uses `/opt/modulefiles/` for destination of modulefiles (modulepath).
+Modify `dest` variable if you want a different modulepath. `setup-modules.sh` does three tasks:

  1. Censors libraries and dependencies by wildcards, eg. `^lib.*` `^util-.*` `.*font.*`
  1. Drops hashes